Admins

 By Andreea Doroftei

-What is a Formula Field in Salesforce?
+What Is a Formula Field in Salesforce?

 Formula fields can have a number of applications, such as: